 You didn’t plan on going out to eat twice a week or more, of course not.
-But this week is busy, you were up late doing homework, you had to get through the third season of Grey’s Anatomy-–I know.
+But this week is busy, you were up late doing homework (pay to do homework to save time), you had to get through the third season of Grey’s Anatomy-–I know.
 But going out can get really expensive, really fast and for some reason, your pants are starting to get a little tighter as well.

 Well, I have your solution.
 These quick and easy lunches will keep your stomach and wallet happy and provide a well-balanced, nutritious diet to keep you full the rest of the day.

 There are a lot of sandwiches that are easy to put together and won’t slow you down.
 First, there’s good ol’ peanut butter and jelly.
 Just slap some peanut butter and your jelly of choice on to a couple pieces of bread, bag that sucker and you’re ready to go.
 To mix it up, pick up a few different flavors of jelly or jams.
 Try blackberry, peach or cherry for a fresh taste.
 If you have a bit more time, consider replacing your jelly with slices of fresh fruit.
 Think peanut butter and apple or peanut butter and banana.
 It’s a great way to mix up your textures and keep your from falling into a sandwich lull.

 Other easy sandwiches include ham and cheddar, turkey and pepper jack or straight-up tuna (although tuna takes a little longer to make because you have to mix it up with mayo first).
 Mix and match and see what you can come up with.
 You’ll be a sandwich-making master soon enough.